-Autonomous Agricultural Robot with Inductive sensors for Real-Time Human Detection
+Autonomous Agricultural Robot with Inductive Sensors for Real-Time Human Detection

 Authors

-• Yusuke Kazekami Shinshu University
+• Y. Kazekami Shinshu University

 Abstract